 In all, it is a general responsibility to ensure that we reduce to the barest minimum the spread of the coronavirus by taking all necessary precautions.
 Health workers increasingly now have no choice than to re-use the N95 face mask.
 Ideally, the N95 masks should be used only one and after that disposed of.
 But the reported shortage brought a necessity for means of decontamination and limited re-use.

 Also, Peter Tsai, the inventor of the N95 mask, together with other scientists, is researching into approved methods of decontamination.
-Until then, the FDA and CDC have created specific options of extended use and limited re-use of the N95 facemask respirators.
 This recommendation applies strictly to medical workers and health practitioners who come in contact with infected patients more often.

 According to the National Institute for Occupational Safety and Health (NIOSH) recommended guide, as published by the CDC, extended use refers to wearing the same N95 facemask for long without removing.
 It may include close encounters with different patients with similar conditions and in the same medical facility.
 On the other hand, Limited re-use refers to the use of N95 respirators on multiple occasions while removing (doffing) and re-wearing (donning) at intervals.

 In other words, as long as the facemask remains functional under infection control procedures, the health worker can re-use the facemask for several times.
 This method of re-use is also a means of conserving the number of N95 usage in the case of limited supply.
 Other studies show that the N95 facemask can only be re-used up to two or three times to keep the functionality intact.
 The applied method includes ultraviolet light and vaporized hydrogen peroxide.